Interactionism (nature versus nurture): Interactionist perspective to depression

 Depression is not dependent entirely on genetic nor environmental influences alone to trigger its onset.
 Both genetic and environmental factors work accompanied to transform a vulnerability to depression to be expressed in its actuality.
 Research has demonstrated the synchrony of polygenic scores of major depressive disorders (MDD) with stressful life events and social support to increase the probability of developing depression.
-Although Monroe and Simons criticize interactionism for a lack of precise measurement to grasp its ‘conceptual essence’, there’s been numerous studies surrounding gene by environment interaction commonly focussing on candidate genes such as genetic variation within the serotonin transporter (SLC6A4) gene.
+Although Monroe and Simons criticize interactionism for a lack of precise measurement to grasp its 'conceptual essence', there's been numerous studies surrounding gene by environment interaction commonly focussing on candidate genes such as genetic variation within the serotonin transporter (SLC6A4) gene.
 As MDD is a polygenic trait its development is dependent on variations of a range of genes each exhibiting small effect sizes.
 Peyrot et al also found increased polygenic risk scores and genetic vulnerability in the presence of childhood trauma demonstrating the collaboration between environmental and genetic stressors.

 In the instance of personal life events however, whether they were passive or active trauma has a mediating effect on the heritability of the disorder.
-When passive, meaning the individual played less of an active in their trauma i.e., illness or accident, the heritability wasn’t as severe than when active i.e., in cases of separation, relationship conflict, financial or legal trouble.
+When passive, meaning the individual played less of an active in their trauma i.e., illness or accident, the heritability wasn't as severe than when active i.e., in cases of separation, relationship conflict, financial or legal trouble.
 Contrarily, Mullins found whilst polygenic risk scores and stressful events were predictors of depression, however he believed them to be isolated factors acting independently.

+The combined therapy (psychotherapy with pharmacotherapy) for depression demonstrates statistically significant improvement compared with psychotherapy and pharmacotherapy.
+This is the value of considering both genetic and environmental factors in the explanation for depression.
+However, its effectiveness depends on the severity and chronicity of depression.
+For mild and moderate non-chronic depression, the combined therapy has no differences from a single therapy.
 Whilst results in the field are unreliable, research generally points in favour of the compatibility between genetic and environmental contributors to psychopathology and depression.